ciselab/HasBugs/README.md

 ## Layout

 - The folder `./references` contains the items to pull and setup a single datapoint.
 They are organized by `./references/repository/id`.
 - `./template` contains a set of a copy-pastable entry to make new references.
+Also, it holds [instructions how to work with git patches](./template/git-helpers.md).
 - The folder `./tools` contains helpers to organize the references, e.g. to pull all datapoints or remove them.
 - The folder `./data` contains the actual projects & dataset after you ran the tools to download everything.
 They are organized in folders by `./data/id`.